 John Morovich, born in 1965, grew up in Seattle's sizable Croatian community.
-Since 1973, he has studied, taught, and performed traditional music and dance of Croatia and other parts of south-eastern Europe.
-He was awarded the presigious Washington State Arts Commission Folk Arts Fellowship for 2001.
+Since 1973, he has studied, taught, and performed traditional music and dance of Croatia and other parts of Southeastern Europe.
+He was awarded the prestigious Washington State Arts Commission Folk Arts Fellowship for 2001.

 He is currently the artistic director of the Seattle Junior Tamburitzans, a 50-member youth ensemble of which he was a performer from 1974 throuth 1987.
 He also is interim conductor and arranger for Jele Croatian Women's Choir of Vancouver.
 B.C.